VIAME/bioharn/README.md

 Training harness for biology related problems

+Uses `netharn` (https://gitlab.kitware.com/computer-vision/netharn) to write the boilerplate for training loops.

 Scripts take `kwcoco` datasets as inputs.
-See `https://gitlab.kitware.com/computer-vision/kwcoco` for how to format in the extended-COCO format (regular MS-COCO files will also work).
+See https://gitlab.kitware.com/computer-vision/kwcoco for how to format in the extended-COCO format (regular MS-COCO files will also work).

 To train a detection model see `bioharn/detect_fit.py`.